MicrosoftDocs/cpp-docs/docs/overview/2019/what-s-new-for-visual-cpp-in-visual-studio.md

 **Visual Studio 2019 version 16.1**

 - Integrated support for editing, building, and debugging CMake projects with Clang/LLVM.
-For more information, see [Clang/LLVM Support in Visual Studio](https://devblogs.microsoft.com/cppblog/clang-llvm-support-in-visual-studio/).
+For more information, see [Clang/LLVM Support in CMake projects](../../build/clang-support-cmake.md).

 ## Linux and WSL